grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 <div><a href="https://antescofo-doc.ircam.fr/UserGuide/intro"><img  width="55%" class="mx-auto d-block" src="img/antescofo.png"></a>  </div>

 Antescofo is a coupling of a real-time listening machine with a reactive and timed synchronous language developed at [IRCAM](https://www.ircam.fr).
 The language is used for authoring of music pieces involving live musicians and computer processes, and the real-time system assures its correct performance and synchronization despite listening or performance errors.
-Antescofo audio DSP processes [can be described with Faust](https://hal.archives-ouvertes.fr/hal-01257524/document).
+Antescofo audio DSP processes [can be described with Faust](https://hal.archives-ouvertes.fr/hal-01257524/document), using libfaust dynamic version of the Faust compiler.

 ## [Motion Vox](https://motionvox.app/)